JustAGhosT/phoenixvc-idea-generator/src/components/data-display/stat-card/README.md

 />
 ```

-## Accessibility
+## Component Structure

-The StatCard component implements the following accessibility features:
+The StatCard component is composed of several parts:

-- Uses semantic HTML elements for structure
-- Ensures sufficient color contrast for all variants
-- Includes proper ARIA attributes for interactive cards:
-  - `role="button"` for clickable cards
-  - `aria-labelledby` pointing to the title element
+- `StatCardHeader` - Displays the title and icon
+- `StatCardValue` - Shows the main value
+- `StatCardDescription` - Renders the description text
+- `StatCardTrend` - Displays trend information

+## Best Practices

-  - `aria-describedby` pointing to the description element
+- Use the appropriate variant to match the semantic meaning of the data
-- Keyboard navigation support (Enter and Space keys)
-- Provides focus states for clickable cards
-- Ensures icons have `aria-hidden="true"` to prevent screen reader announcement
-- Uses proper heading hierarchy for title
-- Ensures loading states are properly announced to screen readers
-- Provides ariaLabel prop for custom screen reader announcements
-- Includes descriptive labels for trend indicators
+- Include descriptive titles and descriptions for context
+- Use trends to show changes over time
+- Consider the `isGood` property for trends to correctly indicate positive/negative changes
+- Use the `compact` layout for dashboard grids with limited space
+- Make cards interactive with `onClick` when they lead to more detailed information
+- Use the `formatter` prop for consistent number formatting
+- Add tooltips for additional context or explanations
+- Respect user preferences for reduced motion with animations
+- Use appropriate heading levels to maintain document outline
+- Choose the right heading level based on the card's importance in the page hierarchy

 ## Performance Considerations